In case you come across an object that embodies both a User

 Exclude<DataRow[K], undefined>

-utilizing the Exclude utility type.
+the Exclude

 The alternative approach involves retaining the original union but leveraging type functions to represent 'a key from any member of the union' and 'the resultant type when indexing into an object of a union type with a key, disregarding unidentified union members':